oblinger/HookAnchorApp/DOCS/DocMac/DocMac.md

 Me:I would never by a different brand... and it is 100% you guys!

-Andyaww, thanks!
+Andy aww, thanks!
 I’m glad we’ve been able to come through for you :)

 Me:cheers!
 ## = xx HOW-TO   xx how to   xx howto =